NoBypass/python-trivia/README.md

 1. **User Name:** The user is prompted to enter their preferred name to be used throughout the game.
 2. **Game Mode:** The user selects the game mode (either true/false or multiple-choice) they want to play.
-3. **Difficulty** Level: The user chooses the difficulty level (easy, medium, or hard) for the quiz questions.
+3. **Difficulty:** Level: The user chooses the difficulty level (easy, medium, or hard) for the quiz questions.
 4. **Topic Selection:** The user selects a specific topic or chooses to play with questions from any category.
+5. **Scores:** Previous scores get read via SQLite from the database.db file.

 ## 1.5 Outputs
 The script provided outputs are: